oroinc/documentation/user_guide/marketing_list.rst

 Filters are necessary to choose only those records of the entity that you need for the marketing purposes.
 For example, you have chosen "Web Customer" as the "Entity".
 This includes all the customers of your Magento stores.
-However, you want to run a campaign only for active Customers from LA, who have an abandoned cart.
+However, you want to run a campaign only for active customers from LA who have an abandoned cart.

 To do so, you simple define the rules for filters, to choose only those Web Customer records, for which: